miracuse/miracuse.github.io/docs/classes/soldier/index.md

 ### Career

 Unlike common footmen, Soldiers have distinguished themselves as expert combatants.
-They enjoy (or suffer from) a reputation among the general public.
-Many have monikers such as, "The Lion's Roar" or "The Templar Prince", earned through great deeds.
+They carry a reputation among the general public.
+Many have monikers like "The Lion's Roar" or "The Templar Prince".

 Soldiers are also known by the equipment they bear.
 The rising prevalence of alchemy has made enchanted weaponry more common than ever before, and a veteran Soldier can expect to accumulate a small arsenal over the length of their career.
 Each is designed in such a way that they can be disassembled and stored on one's person when not in use.